ecacikgoz97/ecacikgoz97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior [Electrical and Electronics Engineer (EEE)](https://ee.ku.edu.tr) at [Koç University](https://eng.ku.edu.tr/en/)-studying on NLP, Deep Learning.
-I am doing tracks in both Artifical Intelligence and Digital Signal Processing in addition to my Major.
+I am a Computer Science MSc. student at [Koç University](https://www.ku.edu.tr/en/) and a Research Fellowship at [KUIS AI Center](https://ai.ku.edu.tr).
+My research is in Deep Learning, Natural Language Processing, and Multi-Modal Learning.

-Morphology has been a basis of linguistics, and being able to understand the morphological structure of a language (like every 3 or 4 years old child) is on of the most sophisticated task in NLU.
-My research focuses on morphological analysis for Turkish language-models, and explore the unsupervised acquisition of it under [KUIS AI Center](https://ai.ku.edu.tr).
+Currenlty I am working on Large-Language Models (LLMs) and Vision Language Models (VLMs).
+I am also interested in investigating methods for Multilingual Morphological Analysis.
+Previosly I've worked for supervised/unsupervised Turkish Morphology, Adapter-Transformers, Prompting for Morphological Analysis, and Turkish LM.

-I am also working on Computer Vision problems in object detion, object counting, and object tracking.
-Since training deep neural networks requires huge amount of parameters, it is hard to embed them in a mobile devices.
-I am interested in efficient object-detection algorithms by implementing and combining SoTA backbone model architectures to make them able to deploy in micro-chips in a mobile embedded platform.
+On the other hand, I am working as a Deep Learning Engineer in private company at Palo Alto, California.
+I've worked on implementing efficient Neural Network (NN) architecutures for several Computer Vision tasks.
+Now, I am working on deploying summarization and question answering models.

-I enjoy going to gym, snowboarding, running, and reading.
+I enjoy going to gym, snowboarding, walking, and reading.
 I used to be a member of [Harley-Davidson Owners Group (HOG)](https://harley-davidson-istanbul-east.com/harley-owners-group).